jasonacox/Powerwall-Dashboard/README.md

 ## Dashboards

-The default [dashboard.json](dashboards/dashboard.json) shown above, pulls in the live power flows from the Powerwall web portal and embeds that animation in the Grafana dashboard.
+The default [dashboard.json](dashboards/dashboard.json) shown above, pulls in live power data from the local Tesla Energy Gateway or the Tesla Cloud and displays that on the Grafana dashboard.
+A power flow animation is rendered by the pyPowerwall container using that live data.

 A non-animated version of the dashboard is also available using [dashboard-no-animation.json](dashboards/dashboard-no-animation.json)